-Note: Expansion space is required along the perimeter of room(s) of intended installation; expansion space is dictated by the thickness of the product, for example, 3/8" thick floor requires 3/8" expansion space, $\frac{1}{2}$ " thick floor requires $\frac{1}{2}$ " expansion space;
+Expansion space is required along the perimeter of the room(s) of intended installation.
+Expansion space is dictated by the thickness of the product, for example, 3/8" thick floor requires 3/8" expansion space, 1/2" thick floor requires 1/2" expansion space, etc.

-Place the planks with the groove side facing the wall and along your chalk line.
+Place the planks along your chalk line with the groove side facing the wall.
 Use brads or small finishing nails to secure the first starter row along the wall edge 1" to 2" from the ends and every 4" to 6" along the side.
 Counter sink the nails and fill with the wood filler that blends with the flooring installed.
 Place the nails in a dark grain spot in the board.
 The base or shoe molding will cover the nails when installed after completion of the installation.